heutelbeck/sapl-policy-engine/sapl-documentation/6_6_Flask.md

 #### @post_enforce

 Authorizes **after** the view executes.
-The view always runs; its return value is available to the subscription builder via the `return_value` parameter.
+The view always runs.
+Its return value is available to the subscription builder via the `return_value` parameter.

 ```python
 from sapl_flask import post_enforce